nikunjagarwal17/chemical-technology-project/DOCS_FULL.md

   - Introduces a Python snippet showing how to import types from the package and run a reaction simulation.

 - The Python snippet:
-  - `from simplecantera import Reaction, WellMixedReactor` — imports the two classes used in the simple example.
+  - `from pyroxa import Reaction, WellMixedReactor` — imports the two classes used in the simple example.
   - `rxn = Reaction(kf=1.0, kr=0.5)` — creates a reversible reaction with forward rate constant `kf` and reverse `kr`.
   - `r = WellMixedReactor(rxn, A0=1.0, B0=0.0)` — constructs a reactor using the reaction `rxn` and initial concentrations `A0`, `B0` (defaults exist if omitted).
   - `times, traj = r.run(1.0, 0.1)` — runs the reactor from t=0 to t=1.0 with time step 0.1; returns `times` list and `traj` list of concentration states.